 Taking the intimidation out of video.

 The class will explore the gear required for the simplest of audio and video capture, the software for organizing the material and the video.
 The class will take the students through the inception, editorial discussions, and assignment details to capture, organizing and production.
+The choice of subject matter of the video that you will create during the class is completely your own.
+You want to find a subject – possibly researching multiple options in advance.
+Do not worry about that too much as we will discuss that at length in the first meeting.

 - Lessons/issues in terms of gear, planning, time-lapse imaging, contracts, negotiating usage fees for this kind of video content.